pSpitzner/AtmoCL/README.md

 ts_every  = 60.0;   // make an entry into timeseries
 vp_every  = 120.0;  // write a vertical profile every 120s
 ```

-# What's in the Box and How Does it Work?

-Coming Soon :P